danbev/learning-ai/notes/llava.md

         ggml_set_name(patches, "patches");
         ggml_set_input(patches);
 ```
-Next, an operation is created to extract/get rows from the embeddins tensor
+Next, an operation is created to extract/get rows from the embeddings tensor
 for the indices given by the patches tensor:
 ```c++
         embeddings = ggml_get_rows(ctx0, embeddings, patches);